 The American Bar Association (ABA) has set standards for Lawyer Referral Services.
 These standards were developed to help clients receive qualified representation and to provide consumer protection.

 The American Bar Association also maintains a Standing Committee on Lawyer Referral and Information Service.
-As a public service, the association takes steps to ensure a certain measure of quality along with that referral.
+As a public service, the association strives to ensure a certain measure of quality along with that referral.
 Experience panels raise the bar a little higher when needed for more complex areas of the law.

 The ABA Model Rules, approved by the ABA House of Delegates in August of 1993, provide that a quality lawyer referral service should have subject matter and experience panels.
 To qualify as a service that meets ABA standards, a lawyer referral service must have several subject matter panels.